TedHusted/awake/awake.md/awake.md

 “I don’t see a classification icon.”

 “The presentation about the PDB isn’t classified.
-OASA wanted something public-facing, for public relations, classrooms, meetings, that sort of thing.
+OSSA wanted something public-facing, for public relations, classrooms, meetings, that sort of thing.
 And training.”

 “Have you have ever taken it to a classroom or meeting?”